orionrobots/orionrobots.github.io/wiki/arduino-leonardo-board.md

 It can be programmed with a freely downloadable app for Windows, Mac and Linux with a large community and many example programs to test with.
 A standard Micro USB cable is all that's needed to plug it in.

 This Arduino Leonardo can also be programmed to act as some standard USB type devices - so you could have sensors in a robot or gadget behaving like a keyboard - cool!

-This is the Arduino Leonardo in the original Arduino packaging.

-It comes with headers - so it can be used without soldering.

 Based on the Avr ATMega32u4, with 5v logic and IO, built in voltage regulator for a supply from 7-12v, 20 Digital IO Pins, 7 of which are PWM (motor control) channels, 12 Analog inputs - for reading sensors with varying voltage/resistance.
 The bootloader is preinstalled on the chip - so no specialist flashing devices are needed.